 Drum Moving

-- Before moving, check the drum for damage and ensure the bung/lid is securely fastened.
+- Before moving, check the drum for damage and ensure the bung or lid is securely fastened.

 - Wear appropriate PPE, drums of hazardous chemicals may be coated in dangerous residues.